 Economics is a discipline and a profession.
 The members of the profession communicate through the newsletters of professional economics associations, at annual economics conferences, and through economics journals.
 "Journals" are peer-reviewed periodicals--publications focusing on a specific academic field.
 "Peer-reviewed" means that other experts in the field review an author's article for correctness before it is published.

 Principal Economics Journals Sponsoring Organization

-American Economic Review American Economic Association Econometrica Econometric Society Economic Journal Royal Society Journal of Political Economy University of Chicago Quarterly Journal of Economics Harvard International Economic Review University of Pennsylvania
+American Economic Review

+Econometrica

+Economic Journal

+Journal of Political Economy

+Quarterly Journal of Economics

+International Economic Review